zebangeth/DirPrint/README.md

    - `node_modules` is ignored using partial matching.
    - `^config^` is strictly omitted (exact match only) so only an entry named exactly `config` is affected.
    - `test` is omitted using partial matching.
+   - The `--line-count` flag enables line count statistics for non-ignored and non-omitted entries.

 ### Notes